-The second outcome is the quantity of output allocated to the cooperative.
-Figure B.3 shows the distribution of output allocation to the cooperative at baseline and endline.
+Figure 4: Fraction of farmers who sold, consumed, and kept any output at baseline second outcome is the quantity of output allocated to the cooperative.
+Figure B.5 shows the distribution of output allocation to the cooperative at baseline and endline.
 The leftmost bar shows farmers who allocated zero output to the cooperative.
 The distribution is highly skewed at both baseline and endline.
 Given these two facts, we analyze the inverse hyperbolic sine transformation of output allocated to the cooperative.